 Hallmarked In 1947

 £395ADD TO BASKET MORE PHOTOS

-Hallmarked In 1901
+Hallmarked In 1903

-Hallmarked in Birmingham in 1901 by W. H. Wakefield, this attractive, Victorian, Antique, Sterling Silver Hand Mirror, features wonderfully chased decoration to the back and handle.
-The hand mirror measures 11" (28cm) in length, by 4.75 inches (12cm) wide.
+Hallmarked in Birmingham in 1903 by Saunders & Shepherd, this stunning, Antique, Sterling Silver Hand Mirror, is in the art nouveau taste.
+The hand mirror measures 11" (28cm) in length, by 6"(15cm) wide.

 £475ADD TO BASKET MORE PHOTOS

-© I.Franks 2020.
+© I.Franks 2023.
 All Rights Reserved